Applied Psychology Graduate Program

 What can I do with an M.S. degree in applied psychology?

-Students in the applied psychology program typically have one of the following three objectives: to obtain a Master of Science degree for professional advancement, to teach at the junior college and/or university level, or to be accepted into a doctoral program.
+Students in the applied psychology program typically have one of the following three objectives: to obtain a Master of Science degree for professional advancement, to teach at the community college and/or university level, or to be accepted into a doctoral program.

 What are the degree requirements for a Master of Science in applied psychology?